peterburk/stackoverflowlocal/README.txt

 <<Post ID<>Answer Id><Body>>

 For reference, the original StackOverflow database is 4.6 GB.
+It's compressed by only keeping the accepted answer for each question, and cutting out a lot of the XML.
+Searching for all answers to a question takes 30 minutes of search time per question, which is too slow.

 Using dd instead of readBlock.py is possible, but post reading time increases to 30 seconds.